geudde/attic-chest/pages/13.reference/01.porden/docs.md

-it was so small, that after it was lost in the beams of the sun, there was great difficulty in finding it again ; and it was not till 1807 that it was recognized by Dr. Ollbers, of Bremen.
+it was so small, that after it was lost in the beams of the sun, there was great difficulty in finding it again; and it was not till 1807 that it was recognized by Dr. Ollbers, of Bremen.
 In the meantime, Dr. Ollbers and Mr. Hard- ing, in their search for this planet, discovered two others, (Juno and Pallas,) which, upon calculation, appeared to have orbits precisely the same as that